Cnidaria

+Etymology

+The term cnidaria derives from the Ancient Greek word knídē (κνίδη "nettle"), signifying the coiled thread reminiscent of cnidocytes.

 Distinguishing features

 Cnidarians form a phylum of animals that are more complex than sponges, about as complex as ctenophores (comb jellies), and less complex than bilaterians, which include almost all other animals.
 Both cnidarians and ctenophores are more complex than sponges as they have: cells bound by inter-cell connections and carpet-like basement membranes; muscles; nervous systems; and some have sensory organs.
-Cnidarians are distinguished from all other animals by having cnidocytes that fire harpoon like structures and are usually used mainly to capture prey.
+Cnidarians are distinguished from all other animals by having cnidocytes that fire harpoon-like structures that are mainly used to capture prey.
 In some species, cnidocytes can also be used as anchors.
-Cnidarians are also distinguished by the fact that they have only one opening in their body for ingestion and excretion i.e. they don't have a separate mouth and anus.
+Cnidarians are also distinguished by the fact that they have only one opening in their body for ingestion and excretion i.e. they do not have a separate mouth and anus.

 Like sponges and ctenophores, cnidarians have two main layers of cells that sandwich a middle layer of jelly-like material, which is called the mesoglea in cnidarians; more complex animals have three main cell layers and no intermediate jelly-like layer.
 Hence, cnidarians and ctenophores have traditionally been labelled diploblastic, along with sponges.
 However, both cnidarians and ctenophores have a type of muscle that, in more complex animals, arises from the middle cell layer.
 As a result, some recent text books classify ctenophores as triploblastic, and it has been suggested that cnidarians evolved from triploblastic ancestors.

 Description

 Basic body forms

 Most adult cnidarians appear as either free-swimming medusae or sessile polyps, and many hydrozoans species are known to alternate between the two forms.

 Both are radially symmetrical, like a wheel and a tube respectively.
 Since these animals have no heads, their ends are described as "oral" (nearest the mouth) and "aboral" (furthest from the mouth).

 Most have fringes of tentacles equipped with cnidocytes around their edges, and medusae generally have an inner ring of tentacles around the mouth.
-Some hydroids may consist of colonies of zooids that serve different purposes, such as defense, reproduction and catching prey.
+Some hydroids may consist of colonies of zooids that serve different purposes, such as defence, reproduction and catching prey.
 The mesoglea of polyps is usually thin and often soft, but that of medusae is usually thick and springy, so that it returns to its original shape after muscles around the edge have contracted to squeeze water out, enabling medusae to swim by a sort of jet propulsion.